-A complete and thorough description of the PEP-GVS algorithm as implemented in this work is provided in algorithmic form at the electronic appendix of this paper.

-\section{Hyper-$\delta$ extensions}
+\section{Hyper-$\delta$ Extensions}

-The initial PEP prior for the normal regression model can be interpreted as a mixture of $g$-priors where the power parameter $\delta$ is equivalent to $g$ and the mixing density is the prior predictive of the reference model \citep{fouskakis_etal_2015}.
-Thus, under the PEP approach we assign a hyper-prior on the imaginary data $\by^*$, rather than to the variance multiplier, i.e. the power-parameter $\delta$.
+The PEP prior for the normal regression model can be interpreted as a mixture of $g$-priors where the power parameter $\delta$ is equivalent to $g$ and the mixing density is the prior predictive of the reference model \citep{fouskakis_etal_2015}.
+Thus, under the PEP approach we assign a hyper-prior on the imaginary data $\by^*$, rather than to the variance multiplier, i.e. the power parameter $\delta$.
 As discussed in Section \ref{section_PEP}, the same representation holds asymptotically in the GLM setting given a flat baseline prior.

-From this perspective, a natural extension of the PEP methodology arises by introducing an extra hierarchical level to the model formulation via the assignment of a hyper-prior on $\delta$.
-Under this approach one can estimate the power-parameter instead of a-priori set it equal to a fixed predefined value.
+A natural extension of the PEP methodology arises by introducing an extra hierarchical level to the model formulation via the assignment of a hyper-prior on $\delta$.
+Moving from a fixed (but reasonable) choice of $\delta$ to a stochastic version of this parameter is desirable since it simplifies prior specifications by letting the data to ``speak'' for $\delta$ leading, eventually, to a fully objective procedure.
+Under this approach one can estimate the power parameter instead of a-priori set it equal to a fixed predefined value.
 It should be noted, however, that when $\delta$ is not fixed at $\nstar$, then PEP priors loose their unit-information interpretation.

 The hyper-$\delta$ CR/DR-PEP priors can be approximately expressed as